Introduction to Hamiltonian Formulation of General Relativity and Homogeneous Cosmologies: Introduction

 General relativity is generally introduced in the Lagrangian formalism (the so-called \textit{standard formalism}) to the students.
 This illustrates the importance of the principle of general covariance.
 Similar to what we have in classical mechanics where the Hamiltonian formalism (the so-called \textit{canonical formalism}) is an equivalent description as the Lagrangian formalism, this is true in the context of general relativity as well.
 But this canonical approach to general relativity is not as completely obvious.
 For example, in the covariant formalism, space and time are treated on equal footing but in the Hamiltonian approach, we need to parametrize time and create a slicing of ``time$+$space'' of the spacetime manifold.
 This is non-trivial because general relativity does not admit a natural parametrization for time and thus choosing a particular time coordinate remains arbitrary in the canonical approach.
 The purpose of this work is to go through the details of this procedure and allow for a Hamiltonian description of general relativity.

 Once we have the canonical formalism ready, we see that the formulation of the initial value problem (the so-called \textit{Cauchy problem}) is vastly simplified.
-A vast amount of progress has been made in the context of the initial-value problem in general relativity \cite{flavio1} and the associated works of York, Choquet-Bruhat and O'Murchadha \cite{york1, york2, york3}.
+A vast amount of progress has been made in the context of the initial-value problem in general relativity \cite{flavio1} and the associated works of York, Choquet-Bruhat and O'Murchadha \cite{york1, york3}.
 One of the central pillars of the Cauchy problem formulation in general relativity is the Arnowitt-Deser-Misner (ADM) formalism \cite{ADM, ADM2} and its applications to various Lorentz invariant classical field theoretical formulations.
-Simultaneously, the Hypersurface Deformation Algebra (HDA) and its underpinning mathematical structure known as Lie algebroids \cite{bojowald1} have played a significant role in the development of general relativity.
+Simultaneously, the Hypersurface Deformation Algebra (HDA) \cite{bojowald1} have played a significant role in the development of general relativity.
 This is sometimes taken as an independent starting point to develop general relativity.
-Physics emerging from Lie algebroids as well as further deforming the HDA \cite{bojowald2} are the topical areas of interest.
+Physics emerging from further deforming the HDA \cite{bojowald2} are the topical areas of interest.
 We briefly discuss this in Chapter \ref{3.3} and present a detailed derivation of the HDA in Appendix \ref{proof of hda}.